 This is a guest post from the well-travelled Anna of Global Gallivanting.
 She travels the world on a budget, and found a unique way to earn money for travel by working in Australia!
-Read on to learn how you too can get a working holiday visa in Oz, how much you can earn, and where to find travel jobs.
+Read on to learn how you too can get a working holiday visa in Australia, how much you can earn, and where to find travel jobs.

 Australia had always been my dream destination, for years I dreamed of a laid back life in the sun with kangaroos hopping all around me.
 The only problem was money – Australia is not a cheap place to travel.

 Luckily I was eligible for a working holiday visa in Australia and this allowed me to have the time of my life exploring the country.
-I lived and worked in a remote country pub up in Queensland and as well as becoming immersed in the community through my job I also saved heaps of money for more travels!
+I lived and worked in a remote country pub up in Queensland, and as well as becoming immersed in the community through my job I also saved lots of money for more travels!